-After the lecture, three (3) delegates expressed concerns on the matter.
+After the lecture, three (3) delegates expressed their concerns.
 One said that he may have committed some errors on the manner he has prepared his SALN.
 Another expressed that there must have been some issues on the expenditure classification.
 Third question was on the degree of consideration given to those who have unintentionally committed errors in the SALN.